 Enrolling in a graduate program is a big step, and we understand that you’ve got lots of questions.
 Here are answers to some commonly asked questions that will hopefully help with your decision

 The application process opens on March 1 of each year.
-Detailed admissions requirements are available on the program’s Admissions page.
-Access the online application form.
+We use the Postbac Centralized Application System (PostbacCAS) for all application materials.
+Detailed application requirements and the Link to Apply are available on the MSPCS Admissions Page.

 Applicants are notified by email when all application materials have been received (online application, transcripts, test scores and two letters of recommendation).
 All application materials must be received before an applicant’s file is complete and ready for review for admission.
-Application files must be complete by June 5 for consideration for fall admission.
+Application files must be complete by the application deadline for consideration for fall admission.

 Applicants should contact the School of Medicine Admissions Office via email at firstname.lastname@example.org if they have not received an email and want to know which materials are missing from their file.